lovethedrake/brigdrake/README.md

-# brigdrake
+# BrigDrake

 [![codecov](https://codecov.io/gh/lovethedrake/brigdrake/branch/master/graph/badge.svg)](https://codecov.io/gh/lovethedrake/brigdrake)

-__brigdrake__ provides Drake pipeline support for [Brigade](https://brigade.sh/).
+__BrigDrake__ provides Drake pipeline support for [Brigade](https://brigade.sh/).

 ## THIS PROJECT HIGHLY VOLATILE!

-brigdrake implements the highly volatile [drakespec](https://github.com/lovethedrake/drakespec) and, as such is, itself, highly volatile.
+brigdrake implements the highly volatile [DrakeSpec](https://github.com/lovethedrake/drakespec) and, as such is, itself, highly volatile.
 Users are warned that breaking changes to this software are likely at any point up until its eventual 1.0 release.

 # Installation

-Currently, brigdrake recommends creating a _new_ Brigade instance that is separate from any existing Brigade instance you may already have.
-This is because brigdrake requires specific Brigade configuration that would not be conducive to building traditional, `brigade.js`-based Brigade projects.
+Currently, BrigDrake recommends creating a _new_ Brigade instance that is separate from any existing Brigade instance you may already have.
+This is because BrigDrake requires specific Brigade configuration that would not be conducive to building traditional, `brigade.js`-based Brigade projects.

-The brigdrake installation process is somewhat involved, but this is owed to the complexity of creating a new GitHub App and isn't attributable to Brigade or brigdrake itself.
+The BrigDrake installation process is somewhat involved, but this is owed to the complexity of creating a new GitHub App and isn't attributable to Brigade or BrigDrake itself.

 The installation process takes this general shape: